 The young chef was born in Chicago to Cuban parents.
-Owner of Miami’s Chef Adrianne’s Vineyard Restaurant and Wine Bar, which opened in 2007, Calvo has secured an impressive reputation in South Florida’s culinary scene and has turned her name into a symbol of gastronomic excellence.
-Author of multiple cookbooks and the recipient of multiple awards and accolades, the 33-year-old chef takes pride in being a culinary maverick, always on the lookout for outrageous and unexpected colors, tastes and mixtures to surprise her patrons.
+Owner of Miami’s Chef Adrianne’s Vineyard Restaurant and Wine Bar, opened in 2007, Calvo has secured an impressive reputation in South Florida’s culinary scene and has turned her name into a symbol of gastronomic excellence.
+Author of two cookbooks and the recipient of multiple awards and accolades, the 28-year-old chef takes pride in being a culinary maverick, always on the lookout for outrageous and unexpected colors, tastes and mixtures to surprise her patrons.

 Without a doubt, the chef has garnered prestige and notoriety for her defiant proposals and abundant imagination.
 But her decision to use gold in her recipes is based on more than a desire to sprinkle a little eye candy onto her plates.
 “Gold has always been considered to be a mineral with medical and healing properties,” says the accomplished chef.
 “It’s been used for centuries to calm joint inflammation and arthritis, treat skin disorders, and improve overall health and wellness, so it seemed like a perfect ingredient to add to the mix.”